damonchen6886/CS5700Project1/README.md

 ---
 ##### how to run this program from scratch:
 run

 ` Make `

-It will automatically build the Client.java then build the installCert class to create a certificate. run `javac InstallCert.java` once finished, run
+It will build the Client.java
+then build the installCert class to create a certificate. run

+`javac InstallCert.java`

+once finished, run

 `java InstallCert cs5700fa20.ccs.neu.edu:27996`

 once the command line message prompt

 ![picture](https://github.com/damonchen6886/CS5700Project1/blob/master/reference/screenshot.PNG)

+press
+`1`

-press `1` , it will generate a jssecacerts file which is the certificate that SSL socket needs.
+it will generate a jssecacerts file which is the certificate that SSL socket needs.
-Please note this class is from the offcial Orcle doc: https://github.com/escline/InstallCert/blob/master/InstallCert.java then run
+Please note this class is from the offcial Orcle doc: https://github.com/escline/InstallCert/blob/master/InstallCert.java

+then run

-`java Client <-p port> <-s> [hostname] [NEU ID]` where contnet in `< >` is optional
+`java Client <-p port> <-s> [hostname] [NEU ID]`

+where contnet in `< >` is optional

 ---